yarhon/YarhonRouteGuardBundle/README.md

 (passing authorization test arguments to security voters via "isGranted" call).
 See `Sensio\Bundle\FrameworkExtraBundle\EventListener\SecurityListener`.

-To be consistent in its flow, RouteGuard wraps those expressions into `Yarhon\RouteGuardBundle\Security\Sensio\ExpressionDecorator` instances, and registers security voter `Yarhon\RouteGuardBundle\Security\Authorization\SensioSecurityExpressionVoter` to handle them.
+To be consistent in its flow, RouteGuard wraps those expressions into `Yarhon\RouteGuardBundle\ExpressionLanguage\ExpressionDecorator` instances, and registers security voter `Yarhon\RouteGuardBundle\Security\Authorization\SensioSecurityExpressionVoter` to handle them.